Retained vs. Contingency

 We have a team of skilled resources recruiting for you that manage the entire recruiting process so your internal staff is is freed up to work on more strategic and beneficial projects.
 Our services minimize interruptions and lost productivity associated with recruiting for your hiring manager and your existing internal HR staff, compared to just using internal resources and contingency recruiters alone.

-We specialize in entry-level through senior-level technical positions and entry-level management to mid-level executive positions in a wide range of industries.
+We specialize in entry-level through senior-level technical positions and entry-level management to C-level positions in a wide range of industries.

-As a key feature of our retained recruiting solution, we are building a constantly fed warehouse of candidates for your positions for you on systems you own.
+Should you decide to extend the retainer agreement to cover additional months and/or other positions, you'll also be able to take advantage of one of our key features: we are building a constantly fed warehouse of candidates for your positions for you on systems you own.
 We significantly reduce your costs over time compared to not only contingency-only recruiting options but also in-house recruiting methods and processes.

-If you are also looking for a C-Level candidate, or are expanding your search internationally, we have partnered with a number of specialty recruiting partners who not only extend Silver Tiger Consulting's reach globally, but also work with us so that you have a complete turn-key solution available to you for all your recruiting needs.
+If you are expanding your search internationally, we have partnered with a number of specialty recruiting partners who not only extend Silver Tiger Consulting's reach globally, but also work with us so that you have a complete turn-key solution available to you for all your recruiting needs.
 These specialty recruiting services are billed separately on an as-needed basis.

 Silver Tiger can also supply optional on-boarding and new hire employee services as part of our Human Resources service packages, for an additional fee.